Burn fat, lose weight and start seeing real results.Read article

-If you're one of the millions of people on a low-carb diet and you work out, you might know these symptoms all too well: Tired.
-Sore.
-Unable to focus or muster enough energy to rumble through your usual lifting and cardio sessions.
+If you’re one of the millions of people on a low-carb diet and you work out, you might know these symptoms all too well: tired, sore, unable to focus, and/or not enough energy to muster to rumble through your usual lifting and cardio sessions.

 I’m not here to argue the pros and cons of this type of diet.
 I’ll admit, I had great success with a low-carb strategy for the better part of two decades while I competed as a bodybuilder.
 So let’s just say you’ve gone low-carb and you want to continue to train hard, drop bodyfat and build muscle.
 Here’s how to manipulate your workouts to do just that.

 While the low-carb diet can help you get ripped by cutting your bodyfat levels, it also can cost you valuable muscle size.
 That’s because stores of glycogen (stored glucose from carbohydrates) inside your muscle tissue and liver are compromised when your carb intake is too low.
 And with low stores of glycogen, it’s difficult for your muscles to exert the sustained, high-intensity effort required to lift weights.